archmedian/policies/intl/en/abuse/index.md

 * **Malware or spyware**: Code for good, not evil.
 If you are using our products to make or distribute anything that qualifies as malware or spyware — including remote user surveillance — begone.
 * **Phishing or otherwise attempting fraud**: It is not okay to lie about who you are or who you affiliate with to steal from, extort, or otherwise harm others.
 * **Spamming**: No one wants unsolicited commercial emails.
 We don’t tolerate folks (including their bots) using {{ company_name }} products for spamming purposes.
 If your emails don’t pass muster with [CAN-SPAM](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business) or any other anti-spam law, it’s not allowed.
+* **Cybersquatting**: We don’t like username extortionists.
+If you purchase a Basecamp product account in someone else’s name and then try to sell that account to them, you are [cybersquatting](https://www.law.cornell.edu/uscode/text/15/1125).
+Cybersquatting accounts are subject to immediate cancelation.
 * **Violence, or threats thereof**: If an activity qualifies as violent crime in the United States or where you live, you may not use {{ company_name }} products to plan, perpetrate, or threaten that activity.

 We’ve outlined these restrictions to be clear about what we won’t stand for.
 That said, this list is by no means exhaustive.
 We will make changes over time.